yeraydiazdiaz/python-http.org/source/index.rst

 Membership
 ----------

-See the GitHub organization for a `list of all members`_.
+See the GitHub organization for a `list of all public members`_.

- .. _list of all members: https://github.com/orgs/python-http/people
+ .. _list of all public members: https://github.com/orgs/python-http/people